 Jošt is one of the founders of Culture and Education Association (UKE) which is focusing on international collaboration, cultural exchange and networking.
 UKE works on organizing international art meetings, art camps, volonteer projects, art residencies and festivals: Experimental Electronic Interventions (EEII) since 2004 and Multimedia camp (MMKamp) since 2006 and its offspring Free Traveling Radio.

-At the moment Jošt is interested in off-the-grid aesthetics in connection to art, working on establishing Center for Creative Solutions - art work that questions positions of de-growth and environment, using with DIY and recycle aesthetic and permacultural principles.
+At the moment Jošt is interested in off-the-grid aesthetics in connection to art, working on establishing Center for Creative Solutions - art work that questions positions of de-growth, environment with DIY aesthetics.